 Elizabeth was known as "Temperance" by her family due to her sweet and kind nature.
 Her tempestuous upbringing had produced a young woman of unusual character.
 When she was eleven, the French ambassador described the princess as a "budding young beauty" who had "grace, dignity, intelligence and sensibility" that enabled her to judge the different people she met and understand different points of view.
 Her strength of character stood in firm contrast to her continued poor health.

 King Charles I was captured for the last time and sentenced to death by Parliament in 1649, Elizabeth wrote a long letter to parliament requesting permission to join her sister Mary in Holland.
 However, this request was refused until after her father's execution had been carried out.
-On 29 January 1649, an emotional final meeting occurred between the thirteen year old Elizabeth and the eight years old Duke of Gloucester, and their father.
+On 29 January 1649, an emotional final meeting occurred between the thirteen-year-old Elizabeth and the eight years old Duke of Gloucester, and their father.
 Elizabeth wrote an account of the meeting that was found among her possessions after her death-Elizabeth and Henry bid farewell to their father

 Following the execution of Charles I, Elizabeth and Prince Henry became unwanted charges.
 Joceline, Lord Lisle, son of the Earl of Northumberland, preented a case to parliament for the removal of Elizabeth and her brother from the Northumberlands' care.
 Parliament, however, refused to allow them to go to Holland to join their sister Princesss Mary and instead placed them in the care of Sir Edward Harrington; at which Harrington's son successfully pleaded that they be looked after elsewhere.